All you need to know about Hair Discolouration

-So wherever you are in the world enjoying the sunshine and protecting your skin properly with sun cream, just think to protect your hair too to ensure the cream does not come into contact with your colour hair and hair extensions.
+So wherever you are in the world, enjoying the sunshine and protecting your skin properly with sun cream, just think of protecting your hair too to ensure the cream does not come into contact with your colour hair and hair extensions.
 Wash your hands after applying suncream and remember our other preventative top tips.

 Well, prevention is better than cure as they say, so read more with three tips to ensure your hair escapes the hair curse.
-If you are in need of a quick fix then you need to invest in some Malibu C sachets and watch our short video to show you how to use them properly.
+If you require a quick fix then you need to invest in some Malibu C Sachets and watch our short video to show you how to use them properlyFIX TOP TIP

-FIX TOP TIP You need 1 sachet for 25g of hair.
+You need around one sachet of the Hard Water Wellness Remedy for 50g of hair.
 So, if you have a full head of extensions, make sure you buy enough sachets.

 Summer is surely our favourite time of year and we are looking forward to a glorious one here.
 Just be a little wiser now before you head out and feel good, from those lovely sun’s rays, but that you now are converted to protecting your hair properly from the sunshine.